adhearsion/adhearsion-website/docs/source/getting-started/freeswitch.md

 ## Building FreeSWITCH with Text-To-Speech support

 FLite is a free TTS engine that comes with FreeSWITCH but is disabled by default.
-More information at [FreeSWITCH Mod flite](http://wiki.freeswitch.org/wiki/Mod_flite).
-Follow this guide to install the FLite module.
-(In this guide, keep in mind that modules.conf is in the source code directory and modules.conf.xml is in the directory where FreeSWITCH was installed into).
+Follow [this guide](http://wiki.freeswitch.org/wiki/Mod_flite) to install the free FLite module.
+When following this guide, keep in mind that ```modules.conf``` is in the source code directory and ```modules.conf.xml``` is in the directory where FreeSWITCH was installed.
+NB: you can compile and enable _only one_ TTS engine at a time, due to conflicts between the various engines.

 ## Configuring FreeSWITCH